Danger Level: 2/5

 Understanding how biting midges (no-see-ums) behave helps prevent infestations

-Biting Midges (No-See-Ums) behavior and habitat
+Signs You Have Biting Midges (No-See-Ums)

 Female biting midges need blood meals to reproduce.
 They're most active at dawn and dusk, especially in calm conditions.
 They breed in moist areas including stream edges, muddy soil, and even over-watered lawns.
 Unlike mosquitoes, they tend to bite in swarms.